 It caused a bit of controversy when it came out, as people were unwilling to believe that "The Greatest Generation" during "The Good War" could do evil.
 But his story about the Bombing of Dresden in World War II

-is factual, as Vonnegut was there.
+is factual, as Vonnegut was there, initially as a POW working at a slaughterhouse then involved in clearing the city of corpses and wreckage after the bombing.
 Although there is a question about how many died; it is said that in the book he got the numbers wrong.
 Still, 135,000 civilians or 25,000 civilians, dead is dead.
 So it goes.

 An intensively autobiographical novel (minus the time travel and aliens bits), Slaughterhouse-Five, or the Children's Crusade: A Duty-Dance with Death

 is one of the books Vonnegut is most remembered for and contains philosophies about free will, fate, life, and death, often through the use of irony.
 For example, scholarly discussion usually holds that Billy and the Tralfamadorians are the examples of what is wrong

 and that free will, and therefore moral responsibility to try to prevent war, futile though it may seem, are the correct paths.

 It is so short and jumbled and jangled, Sam, because there is nothing intelligent to say about a massacre.
 Everybody is supposed to be dead, to never say anything or want anything ever again.
 Everything is supposed to be very quiet after a massacre, and it always is, except for the birds.

 And what do the birds say?
 All there is to say about a massacre, things like "Poo-tee-weet?"

 Filmed in 1972 by George Roy Hill.
 Vonnegut liked it.